 2. All Aboard the Cheyenne Street Railway Trolley

 Get to know the city’s past and present with a tour aboard the Cheyenne Street Railway Trolley.
 Board your trolley at the Historic Depot in the heart of downtown Cheyenne.
 The tour guide offers an overview of the Cheyenne, tidbits of its western, railroad and cattle baron history.
 See where the gunfights occurred and where Wild Bill Hickok was married.

-The loop tour takes your family through Cheyenne’s historic districts while stopping by seven of Cheyenne’s great attractions including the Old West Museum, Governor’s Mansion, State Museum (closed for renovation in 2017), and the Botanic Gardens.
+The loop tour takes your family through Cheyenne’s historic districts while stopping by seven of Cheyenne’s great attractions including the Old West Museum, historic Governor’s Mansion, State Museum and the Botanic Gardens.
 On the weekday tours, disembark at any of the stops, then hop back on the trolley when it comes back by in 90 minutes.

 Like ghost stories?
 Consider booking one of their ghostly trolley tours.
 During the holidays, the trolley also features Christmas Lights tour.

-TravelingMom Tip: Trolley tickets (90 minutes) are $12 per adult.
-Children 12 and under are $6.
-Do check their website as discounted tickets are often available.
+TravelingMom Tip: Check the Cheyenne Trolley website as discounted tickets are often available.

 3. Old West Shoot Out in Cheyenne

 For a really fun and family friendly experience, how about an Old West gunfight?
 It’s like Tombstone, but only more fun — and much safer!
 Cheyenne Gunslingers is a Wild West show in Gunslinger Square (downtown 15th & Pioneer).
 The family can enjoy western skits and explore the Old West “town.”
 Then take a walk to the It’s touristy, but the kids just love it.
 (Bonus: every gunfight begins with a safety demonstration.)